ryjen/grand-schemes/README.md

 * a browser tool to validate current html with markup service
 * jenkins plugin to create reviewable pull requests for its own configuration changes
 * mastadon modification to preview post
+* yubi key auth for git
+* generic service or api aggregator with cache